skiano/genz/README.md

 ```

-You can incorporate a file stream to inline something from disk...
+You can incorporate a file stream to inline something from disk:

 ```
 import _, { inlineFile } from '@skiano/edison';